 - Be there.

 Aside from sharing memories, you can also let the person in mourning know you are there for them.
 Oftentimes, grief can feel incredibly isolating.
-But reassuring the person that you are present and willing to help can be helpful.
-The knowledge that they can grieve openly without worrying about making someone else feel bad can be incredibly necessary.
-Mourning isn't something that completely disappears; it comes and goes with less severity over time.
-Helping them see that can be a source of strength.
-I offered support to my friend by calling her, dropping off some food, and texting her throughout the week so she knew I was thinking of her and her loss during this holiday.
+But reassuring the person that you are present and willing to help can be impactful.
+The knowledge that they can grieve openly without worrying about making someone else feel bad can be incredibly comforting.
+I offered support to my friend by calling her, dropping off some food, and texting her throughout the week so she knew I was thinking of her during this holiday.

 - Cry it out.

 Sitting with my friend and letting her cry through her sorrow was incredibly cathartic for her.
 Instead of trying to cheer her up or distract her, I let her sit with her grief, and we talked and cried for hours while she went through several stages of mourning without the interruption of me trying to make her feel better.
 Oftentimes it feels difficult for loved ones to sit on the sidelines and watch someone go through so much pain, but allowing them the space to cry freely can have profound effects and be a much-needed release.

 - Do something special.

 The weekend of Father's Day, I dropped off a meaningful card and book of Maya Angelou's poetry because I remembered my friend mentioning how much her dad had loved her work.
 She said she read the book throughout the weekend, and rediscovering something her dad loved offered her solace in an unexpected way.
 Finding a way to show you've been listening and then doing something thoughtful around the time of the holiday can be a wonderful way to support your loved one during this difficult time.